wangby511/System-Design-Architecture-and-Infra/design-common.md

 Health Checks - "health check" regularly attempts to connect to backend servers to ensure that servers are listening before a load balancer forwards traffic to that server.
 Also called "heart beat check".

 The load balancer can be **A single point of failure**.
 To overcome this, we should have **a second, standby load balancer** which can take over the first failure one in the event the main load balancer fails.
 This is called [mirrored pair](https://www.loadbalancer.org/blog/easiest-way-to-reduce-downtime-avoiding-a-single-point-of-failure/) which gives us an extra layer of **redundancy** and protection against downtime.
+Or we call `active and passive`.

-Difference with API Gateway: An API gateway connects microservices or different API calls, while load balancers redirect multiple instances of the same microservice components or the same API call as they scale out to different machines.
+Difference with API Gateway: An API gateway connects micro-services or different API calls, while load balancers redirect multiple instances of the same microservice components or the same API call as they scale out to different machines.

-### Decouple
+### Message Queues

-Use a queue - de-coupling the services and act as a buffer in case throttling.
+Use a message queue - de-coupling the services and act as a buffer in case throttling.

-A common solution is to use/adopt a message queue (Kafka) to decouple producers and consumers.
+A common solution is to use/adopt a message queue (Kafka) to decouple producers/publishers and consumers/subscribers.
 This makes the whole process asynchronous and producers/consumers can be scaled independently.
+Message Queues are highly fault-tolerant and persist messages for some time.
+It has some publishers adding messages to it, and some subscribers listening to it and picking up the events meant for them at their own pace.

-The overall architecture could be microservices-based with heavy usage of the publisher-subscriber pattern, involving a queuing technology like Kafka, RabbitMQ, ActiveMQ, Amazon SNS, or Amazon MQ.
+The overall architecture could be microservice-based with heavy usage of the publisher-subscriber pattern, involving a queuing technology like **Kafka, RabbitMQ, ActiveMQ**.
 Each microservice can talk with another one by using this model of publishing a message and subscribing to channels or topics.
 This mechanism **de-couples** services from each other in the best possible way.

+Benefits: Avoid data loss, scaling independently, reduce complexity, decouple services.

 ## Normal Questions